openedx-unsupported/metrics-dashboard/README.md

 ```

 After running the commands, make sure to import the previous dashboards you had saved using [manage-dashboards.py](https://github.com/openedx/metrics-dashboard#building-dockerfile)'s import functionality, so that you can keep any changes you made to the dashboards previous to releasing the application.

+### Restore Dashboard Settings ###
+After letting the new configuration settings run for a day, we now need to reset some of the changes in dashboard.cfg to prevent the container from rewriting panels every time it is started.
+In order to do this, under the [phases] section of dashboard.cfg, we want to change panels back to false.
+Push these changes to Github, rebuild the container, and push to Heroku again (the same steps outlined in the section above).

 ### Additional Information ###
 While you may think that adding a new section is straight forward, you may run into various unexpected requirements for how new sections should be added into the projects.json file.
 For example, when adding a new Slack section, the channels must be listed by their channel identifier alone, not in a URL, while the Git and Github sections both require URLs.
 The repository for [Perceval](https://github.com/chaoss/grimoirelab-perceval) has some information on how to format new sources of data, should you need it.